Evaluating and Proving SIS Safety Levels

 Because the equipment used in a safety instrumented system (SIS) application has a critical job, such equipment must be carefully evaluated and justified.
-This justification must be based on information sufficient for giving those responsible adequate confidence that the equipment will perform as needed for the intended application.

 Evaluation and justification includes two areas of analysis:

 Any piece of equipment chosen for safety applications must match functional and environmental needs.
 Actuator/valve assemblies, for example, must be looked at for seat tightness and closing times.
 In addition, the materials used in all equipment for a SIS must be compatible with process materials, a reality that is especially important in wetted services typically found in the oil and gas and chemical industries.
 Process environmental conditions must not exceed ratings, and application evaluation is common sense, and therefore, common practice.
 A newer area of evaluation and justification is safety integrity justification.